-- NEW: Pro-Russian separatists hit two helicopters, Ukranian military confirms
+- Pro-Russian separatists hit two helicopters, Ukranian military confirms

-- NEW: A Ukranian military jet also was struck on Wednesday
+- A Ukranian military jet also was struck on Wednesday

 - Another Ukrainian fighter jet was shot down on Sunday

 - Ukraine continues a battle with pro-Russian rebels in the country's east